NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enhanced Familiar.md

 **Prerequisites** a familiar
 * * *
+**Animist** You are able to materialize more of your attuned apparition's essence, creating a more powerful vessel for it to inhabit and aid you with.

 **Druid** You infuse your familiar with additional primal energy, increasing its abilities.

 **Magus** You infuse your familiar with more magical energy.